pooch1e/spark-tables/README.md

 # TODO
 - add error handling and edge cases to endpoint testing eg if no topic exists on id return better messaging to user
+- add error handling for themes with no topic id
 - add endpoint.json to track all endpoints, serve up on /api